kamranbekirovyz/versionarte/README.md

 See the <a href="https://github.com/kamranbekirovyz/versionarte/tree/main/example">example</a> directory for a complete sample app.

 ## 🛣️ Roadmap

 - ✅ Firebase Remote Config, RESTful API, and custom versioning provider support.
 - ✅ Prebuilt views and components.
 - ✅ Launch the App Store on iOS and the Play Store on Android.
-- ✅ Add support for providing the latest release notes/changelog.
 - ✅ Providing unavailability information texts in multiple languages.
 - ⏳ Detailed examples for every use case.
 - ⏳ Ability to launch AppGallery on Huawei devices.